HamidAliZain/Learn-HTML5/step 02/step_05_UnorderList/Readme.md

 # Unorder List

-An unordered list in HTML is created using the <ul> (unordered list) element.
+An unordered list in HTML is created using the (unordered list) element.
 This element is used to create a list of items where the order doesn't matter.
-Each item in the list is represented by a <li> (list item) element.
+Each item in the list is represented by a (list item) element.
 Here's how you can create an unordered list

 ```
 <ul>